knorrsoupy/3DXR_Design-documentation/README.md

 Step 4: type <b>mkdocs serve </b>to see in localhost

 ## Github Actions Workflow
 Step 1: Go to Settings -> Pages -> Change the branch to gh-pages.
+DONE <br>
-DONE Afer creating the mkdocs, github actions are to be followed.
+After creating the mkdocs, github actions are to be followed.